 London Gatwick (UK)

-The complimentary turquoise strollers are available after disembarking and along the walkway to baggage reclaim.
+The complimentary airport strollers are available after disembarking and along the walkway to baggage reclaim.
 You do need a £1 coin or €1 to use them but do get this back at the baggage hall.
 Drop the airport pushchairs off at baggage reclaim.
 The strollers are now yellow with metal bits like a trolley.

 Mumbai – India

-There are two types of baby strollers available, one for toddlers age one – three, and one for infants and babies age one month – two years.
+There are two types of airport baby strollers available, one for toddlers age one – three, and one for infants and babies age one month – two years.
 There is a limited availability of these.

 The Narita Airport website states, “Free wheelchair and baby stroller rentals are available at each information counter inside the terminals (no reservations necessary).
 Please return it to the nearest information counter after use.
 Wheelchairs and strollers may be used by departing passengers before and arriving passengers after passport control.
 Please contact your airline for use in the boarding gate area.”